 - Your soil will become darker.

-Plants and soil are one so as your soil becomes healthier so will your plants.
+Plants and soil are one, so as your soil becomes healthier, so will your plants.
 Fungi cycle nutrients and water throughout your fields.
-As they are doing so your soil is also attracting millions of beneficial microorganisms.
-The smallest beneficial microorganisms are living food for larger microorganisms, which are food for even larger organisms.
-The Soil Food Web includes microorganisms that are invisible to the naked eye all the way up to earthworms and more.
-So, in the spare time, you will have you can dig up your own fishing worms.
+As they are doing so, your soil also attracts millions of beneficial microorganisms.
+The smallest beneficial microorganisms are food for more significant microorganisms, which are food for even larger organisms.
+The Soil Food Web includes microorganisms that are invisible to the naked eye, up to earthworms and more.
+So, in your spare time, you can dig up your fishing worms.
 If you liked this article, you may like this one too: Healthy Food is Grown in Healthy Soil.